vishnunairjanardhan/democms/src/content/posts/sales-promotion.md

 <li>
 <h3>Create Urgency</h3>

-Urgency is a powerful motivator in sales promotions.
+Urgency is a powerful motivator in sales promotion.
 When customers believe that time is running out—whether through limited-time offers or countdowns—they are more likely to act immediately.
 Flash sales, “while supplies last” deals, and limited-edition products all harness the fear of missing out (FOMO) to encourage quick decisions.
 By incorporating urgency into promotions, businesses increase the likelihood of immediate conversions.
 </li>

 <li>